 Dan is a certified public accountant and has worked in the accounting industry in both commercial and standard-setting capacities.
-In 2010 he worked with the Governmental Accounting Standards Board (GASB) on the organization's first suggested guidelines for voluntary reporting of service efforts and accomplishments information, in addition to an international review of performance measurement standards and guidelines for the International Public Sector Accounting Standards Board (IPSASB).
-He also remains actively involved in a variety of nonprofit organizations in a variety of capacities, including as a board member, Finance Director, and experienced instructor at the annual Babson Entrepreneurial Leadership Academy in Ghana and Rwanda.
+In 2010 he worked with the Governmental Accounting Standards Board (GASB) on the first suggested guidelines for voluntary reporting of service efforts and accomplishments (SEA) performance information, in addition to an international review of performance measurement standards for the International Public Sector Accounting Standards Board (IPSASB).
+Dan graduated from Babson College in 2009 with both a BS in Business Administration, with concentrations in Economics and Accounting, and an MS in Accounting.